Tomev/qcflow/docs/source/getting-started/logging-first-model/step1-tracking-server.rst

-Starting the MLflow Tracking Server
+Starting the QCFlow Tracking Server
 ===================================

-Before diving into MLflow's rich features, let's set up the foundational components: the MLflow Tracking Server and the MLflow UI.
+Before diving into QCFlow's rich features, let's set up the foundational components: the QCFlow Tracking Server and the QCFlow UI.
 This guide will walk you through the steps to get both up and running.

-Setting Up MLflow
+Setting Up QCFlow
 -----------------

-The first thing that we need to do is to get MLflow.
+The first thing that we need to do is to get QCFlow.

-Step 1: Install MLflow from PyPI
+Step 1: Install QCFlow from PyPI
 --------------------------------

-MLflow is conveniently available on PyPI.
+QCFlow is conveniently available on PyPI.
 Installing it is as simple as running a pip command.

 .. code-section::

     .. code-block:: bash
-        :name: download-mlflow
+        :name: download-qcflow

-        pip install mlflow
+        pip install qcflow

-Step 2 (Optional): Launch the MLflow Tracking Server
+Step 2 (Optional): Launch the QCFlow Tracking Server
 ----------------------------------------------------

-If you would like to use a simpler solution by leveraging a managed instance of the MLflow Tracking Server, please `see the details about options here <../running-notebooks/index.html>`_.
+If you would like to use a simpler solution by leveraging a managed instance of the QCFlow Tracking Server, please `see the details about options here <../running-notebooks/index.html>`_.

-To begin, you'll need to initiate the MLflow Tracking Server.
+To begin, you'll need to initiate the QCFlow Tracking Server.
 Remember to keep the command prompt running during the tutorial, as closing it will shut down the server.

 .. code-section::